 Our BLS course, ACLS course and PALS course are all accepted in every state of the United States and are accepted in most international countries and regions.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first three months.
+If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first 30 days.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.

-Getting your PALS, BLS and ACLS recertification or certification card is remarkably simple with our service.
+Getting your PALS, BLS and ACLS recertification or certification is remarkably simple with our service.

 Just follow these steps to begin your training.
 Don’t worry; we walk you through every step once you sign up.